 The sonorous voice of Mexican news for decades, whose measured delivery became a trusted fixture during times of national transformation.

-Pedro Ferriz de Con did not just read the news; he delivered it with a calm, authoritative baritone that felt like a stabilizing force in a chaotic world.
-Scion of a famous journalistic family, he carved his own path, becoming one of Mexico's most recognizable broadcast faces.
-His career spanned pivotal decades, from the economic crises of the 1990s to the nation's democratic transition, and he reported from the anchor chair with a sober professionalism that avoided sensationalism.
-For years, his morning radio program on Imagen was a ritual for millions, blending hard news with interviews and analysis.
+Pedro Ferriz de Con delivered news with a calm, authoritative baritone that stabilized audiences through chaos.
+A scion of a famous journalistic family, he carved his own path as one of Mexico's most recognizable broadcast faces.
+His career spanned the economic crises of the 1990s and the nation's democratic transition, reporting from the anchor chair with sober professionalism that avoided sensationalism.
+For years, his morning radio program on Imagen mixed hard news with interviews and analysis, a ritual for millions.
 On television, he brought the same gravitas to evening newscasts.
-In an industry often dominated by flash, Ferriz de Con represented a tradition of serious, fact-based journalism, earning a loyalty from his audience that transcended Mexico's polarized media landscape.
+In an industry dominated by flash, Ferriz de Con represented serious, fact-based journalism, earning audience loyalty across Mexico's polarized media landscape.

 1946–1964